 Yoshimura Mineto

-Based on the idea of "concept design the whole atmosphere and the movements of the people there," he has worked on a wide range of lifestyle-related spaces, from retail stores such as apparel and watch shops to restaurants, hotels, and residences.
-From casual to high-quality and luxurious expressions, he creates spaces while valuing the texture of materials and the story they tell.
+Based on the philosophy of "concept design the entire emotional state and atmosphere of the people who are there," they handle a wide range of lifestyle-related spaces, from retail stores such as apparel and watch shops to restaurants, hotels, and residences.
+From casual to high-quality and luxurious expressions, they create spaces while valuing the texture and story of the materials.

 PAGE TOP